 To prevent others from displaying random messages on your websites you can protect your selectors.

 Simply go to your selector, under properties you can see a category named: “Protected Selector” – and you can check the empty check-box.
-This will prevent this selector from being injected in the URL.
+This will prevent this selector from being injected into the URL.

 Building links with twik is an easy process.
 All you need to know is the selector’s name, and the variant’s ID, or a new value you wish to inject directly via the URL.